moxystudio/node-proper-lockfile/README.md

     unlock();

     // Note that you can optionally handle unlock errors
-    // Though it's not really since it will eventually get stale /*unlock(function (err) {
+    // Though it's not mandatory since it will eventually get stale /*unlock(function (err) {
         // At this point the lock was effectively released or an error
         // ocurred while removing it